1 How to Sing a Narrative:

 Literacy Narrative

-A Literacy Narrative is a story of how you became literate, how your literacy evolved, and how it has effected your life.
+Literacy Narrative is a story of how you became literate, how your literacy evolved, and how it has affected your life.
 Literacy Narratives necessitate the use of description.
 The topics are centered around the evolution of your speech, writing, and reading.
 This may be a harder essay to write due to the need to stick to the “literacy” part of the work.
 Of course, you could view literacy in the narrow view of reading and writing.
 However, if we broaden the meaning of literacy to include all forms of communication and other mediums besides books, then we may find a more tenable way to write our literacy journey.

 For instance, many of us are familiar with works from J.R.R.
 Tolkien such as The Hobbit.
 Tolkien uses a lot of descriptor words throughout the story, spending pages poring over how Tolkien describes the taste and smells of Middle-Earth almost to a point where it could slow the pacing of the story to a near halt.
 Someone who was influenced by his work may feel a need to over-describe details of a story that they are telling friends or family.
 While this may not work for casual conversation, these detailed retellings would align perfectly with retelling one’s own narrative.